• Skip to primary navigation

 ✏️ Procreate

-Ideal for: artsy creators, detailed collage and illustration
+Ideal for: artsy creators, detailed collage, and those who want to also illustrate

-- Perfect for creating totally custom junk journal spreads
+• Perfect for creating totally custom junk journal spreads with a personal touch

-- A bit more of a learning curve, but highly rewarding
+• A bit more of a difficult learning curve, but highly rewarding and versatile

 📓 Paper